-Figure 3-12: 1G SGMII Transceiver Connection s (VIrtex-7, Kintex-7, Zynq-7000)
+Figure 3-13: 1G SGMII Transceiver Connection s (Virtex-7, Kintex-7, Zynq-7000)

-Figure 3-13: 1G SGMII Transceiver Connections (Artix-7)
+Figure 3-14: 1G SGMII Transceiver Connections (Artix-7)

-Transceiver Logic For UltraScale Devices
+Transceiver Logic For UltraScale+/UltraScale Devices

-Figure 3-14 shows the connectivity of clocking logic with encrypted core and transceiver channel.
-The internal signal names of the GT\CHANNEL or the encrypted RTL might not exactly correspond to the block level port names.
+Figure 3-15 shows the connectivity of clocking logic with encrypted core and transceiver channel.
+The internal signal names of the GT_CHANNEL or the encrypted RTL might not exactly correspond to the block level port names.
 For connectivity purposes at the block level see Port Descriptions.
 For shared logic connectivity guidelines see Table 3-1.
 The clock buffer on RXOUTCLK in the diagrams is a part of the clocking logic shown below for simplification.

-The differential reference clock selected through Vivado IDE is routed directly to the UltraScale FPGA transceiver.
-The transceiver is configured to output a version of this clock (125 MHz for 1 G, 312.5 MHz for 2.5G) on the txoutclk port; txoutclk is then routed to a BUFG\GT to generate userclk (62.5, 125MHz for 1G and 312.5, 156.25 MHz for 2.5G), userclk2 (125 MHz for 1G, 312.5 MHz for 2.5G) and placed onto global clock routing.
+The differential reference clock selected through Vivado IDE is routed directly to the UltraScale+/UltraScale FPGA transceiver.
+The transceiver is configured to output a version of this clock (125 MHz for 1 G, 312.5 MHz for 2.5G) on the txoutclk port; txoutclk is then routed to a BUFG_GT to generate userclk (62.5, 125MHz for 1G and 312.5, 156.25 MHz for 2.5G), userclk2 (125 MHz for 1G, 312.5 MHz for 2.5G) and placed onto global clock routing.
 These clocks are input back into the transceiver on the user interface clock ports usrclk and usrclk2.
-The clocking logic is included in a separate module <component\name>\clocking which is instantiated in the <component\name>\support module.
+The clocking logic is included in a separate module <component_name>clocking which is instantiated in the <component_name>support module.

-Transceiver files are generated on runtime through UltraScale gtwizard.
-See the UltraScale Architecture GTH Transceivers Advance Specification User Guide (UG576) [Ref 9] and the UltraScale FPGAs Transceivers Wizard Product Guide (PG182) [Ref 10] for details on the supporting logic and files generated.
+Transceiver files are generated on runtime through UltraScale+/UltraScale gtwizard.
+See the UltraScale Architecture GTH Transceivers Advance Specification User Guide (UG576) [Ref 9], the UltraScale Architecture GTY Transceivers User Guide (UG578) [Ref 10], and the UltraScale FPGAs Transceivers Wizard Product Guide (PG182) [Ref 11] for details on the supporting logic and files generated.

-Figure 3-14: 1G SGMII Transceiver Connections (UltraScale Architecture)
+Figure 3-15: 1G SGMII Transceiver Connections (UltraScale Architecture)